ArtDeuce/ArtDeuce/README.md

 ## 🧠 About Me

 Hey, I'm Artur, and I'm obsessed with AI and software.
-To me, it's fascinating how so many of the world's problems can be solved with just 2 hands, a keyboard, and practically no labor, especially that you have control of a whole new world!
+To me, it's fascinating how so many of the world's problems can be solved with just 2 hands, a keyboard, and practically no labor.
 This obsession has allowed me to build stuff I never could've imagined.
 Just a few months ago I developed novel attention mechanisms for spatiotemporal understanding that hit 99% accuracy in context classification, and a year ago I built a neural network for chip power consumption prediction that surpassed Synopsys's benchmark!
 I've done plenty more projects but decided to highlight these gems.
-Also, I speak 5 languages which I think is pretty dope 😎
+Also, I speak 5 languages which I think is pretty dope :)

 **Current Mission**: At Deloitte, I'm building next-generation agentic RAG pipelines that autonomously discover industrial threats by fusing vulnerability data with stakeholder evidence.